dwillis/first-python-notebook-vscode/docs/src/vscode_setup.md

 ## Your First Interactive Session

-VS Code supports multiple ways to work with Python and Jupyter notebooks.
-If you set up your project with uv, make sure you're working in the project directory:
+VS Code provides excellent support for working with Python and Jupyter notebooks.
+Now that you've set up your project with uv, make sure you're working in the project directory:

 ```bash
 cd first-python-notebook